RamaneekGill/dicom-batch-loader/README.md

 - A previous course I took http://www.cs.toronto.edu/~guerzhoy/320/lec/edgedetection.pdf
  - I did research with this professor in the past

+### Non Machine Learning Segmentation

+Convolutions!
+Kernels have historic significance in computer vision, especially for edge detection.
+Sobel filter is great for edge detection.

+Thresholds with image gradients actually may work very well since most inner contours are a clear distinction from the outer contour boundaries based on the pixel intensities changing quickly.
+A convolution

+From the sample data in this exercise it seems like the problem is almost an edge detection challenge when given an outer contour.
+Don't believe me?
+Just view the images in https://github.com/RamaneekGill/dicom-batch-loader/blob/master/visualized

+I wouldn't go all out edge detection with an algorithm like canny edges since it seems like you'd have to constantly tweak parameters and can pick up small artifacts.

+First I would smooth them image, light gaussian smoothenning I've found works well in the past.
+Then use a watershed algorithm to perform segmentation.
+Why watershed?
+Works on greyscale, seperates 'basins' seems almost like what the task is at hand.
+I've found watershed to have problems with noisy images which seem like our case so tuning the image smoothening would be key.

+Having strict thresholds such as only one blob is allowed (the inner contour) and a minimum area size may help.

 # NOTES:

 Error when creating generator: